 The Bowflex T7 treadmill features a pretty solid deck.
 Even though it has a slightly lower weight capacity than the other models, it still has a maximum user weight limit of 375 lbs (170 kg), which is not bad for a home-use machine.

 The deck comes equipped with the standard Comfort Tech™ cushioning system.
 The main cushions are on each side of the deck.
-Four of them are in the front of the deck to absorb more shock for each foot strike.
+Four are in the front of the deck to absorb more shock for each foot strike.
 The third set is closer to the rear of the deck for a better push-off.
-In addition, the deck board has a bit of flex which contributes to the overall shock absorption.
+In addition, the deck board has a bit of flex, contributing to shock absorption.

 The Bowflex T7 treadmill comes equipped with a 3-ply belt.
-Its top layer is textured, designed for superior contact, and the bottom layer sticks better to the rollers and prevents slippage.
+Its top layer is textured and designed for superior contact, and the bottom layer sticks better to the rollers and prevents slippage.
 The middle layer adds extra shock absorption to the running surface.

 The belt offers an active area of 60″L x 20″W (152 x 51 cm).
 Therefore, the treadmill comfortably accommodates users up to 6’5″ (196 cm) with no problem, allowing a complete range of motion even if running at maximum speed.